Utilizing the power of the WooCommerce sales funnel can boost your online sales and revenue.

 So you should build WooCommerce Sales Funnels for your store and add all the relevant Upsells along the path described above.

-Now there may come a time when you have a newly launched product or have a specific product with a special discount for a specific segment of your customers or you are running a highly targeted Facebook ad that talks about a specific product.
+Now, there may come a time when you have a newly launched product, a specific product with a special discount for a specific segment of your customers, or you are running a highly targeted Facebook ad that talks about a specific product.

-In such situations, you should create a separate sales funnel for individual products that will take you to a custom-made product landing page rather than the default product page.
+In such situations, you should create a separate sales funnel for each product that directs visitors to a custom-made product landing page rather than the default product page.
 Because It makes sense to create a landing page and make them land on a dedicated page and pitch only specific products.

 The process of creating a WooCommerce sales funnel for a single product is similar to creating a global checkout.
 You just need to create a separate funnel for each product.